Zea mays (Nitrogen Fixing Corn)

 Seeds of Mexican Landraces

 Mexican landraces in our seed bank are shown in the photos below.
-Most of these became available for sale from our ONLINE STORE by mid-May 2024.
+Most of these are available for sale from our ONLINE STORE .
 There is high interest in these seeds and our inventories are low and fluctuate rapidly.

 Nitrogen Fixing Corn Seeds, Yellow-Orange Landrace from Oaxaca, Mexico